JCDCalso/accessible-tex-skeletonizer/README.md

     * `--num_format="02"` for two digits with leading zeros (`01`,`02`,`03`, etc)

 ## How to go from a PowerPoint to a Latex Skeleton:
+The workflow is divided into the following steps:
+1. Export your slide deck as a directory of individual images.
+2. Create the text file of your list of titles.
+3. Prepare the .tex template.
+4. Render the template and output the skeleton document.